Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "If it isn’t, it should be," Xiù said, with a slight evil grin.

 "Fine, fine!"
 Julian laughed and stood up, heading toward the pantry.
-"Still, I’m gonna be bouncing off the walls for the next couple of days...lots of pent up energy, and all…"
+"Still, I’m gonna be bouncing off the walls for the next couple of days... lots of pent up energy, and all…"

 Xiù rolled her eyes, while Allison smirked.
 "Babe, you’re almost as subtle as Christian these days."